Rob Gronkowski’s Girlfriend, Camille Kostek, Goes Topless In Bathroom Selfie

-Rob Gronkowski’s Girlfriend, Camille Kostek, turned up the volume on her Instagram page with her latest post.
+Rob Gronkowski’s girlfriend, Camille Kostek, turned up the volume on her Instagram page with her latest post.
 She took a picture of her reflection in a bathroom mirror while posing topless and covering herself strategically with her right arm.
 She used a black-and-white filter, and you can see some leafy plants in the foreground and background.
 Camille had earrings on, and had her hair pulled back in a low bun.
-The model captioned the photo “I always wanted dimples, but the ones on my back will do.”
+The model captioned the photo, “I always wanted dimples, but the ones on my back will do.”
 Fans made jokes about her boyfriend Rob, while others gave her a big thumbs up for the picture.

 The Sports Illustrated model has been plenty busy lately stomping the runway at New York Fashion Week.
 She posted a video of herself doing a very sassy walk while wearing some skin-tight brown pants with lace tie-ups in the front, a black T-shirt that said “KITTENISH,” and a black jacket.
 Camille’s hair was down, as she waved at friends and played with her hair.
 She explained, “When @jessiejamesdecker tells you moments before the show to bring out ‘sex kitten’ vibes on the runway, you do just that.”
 The person who took the video commented, “Glad you liked the video!!
 Totes was worth getting hit in the noggin by other camera men to get this close up.”